truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 Keep both the system configuration file and the initial system debug file in a safe location where save regularly backed up important files.
 You can use the boot environment in and SSH session to retore your system to the point where you completed your system configuration and then import data or pools to recover stored data.

+{{< enterprise >}}
-For Enterprise customers with HA systems, the HA restore process requires recovering both controllers.
+For Enterprise customers with High Availability (HA) systems, the HA restore process requires recovering both controllers.
 Contact iXsystems Support for assistance before attempting to recovery your system.
 If you choose to restore access to controller A and the SCALE UI, contact iXsystem Support to get assistance with properly recovering your second controller.
-{{< hint danger >}}

 Enterprise HA customers should not start issuing CLI commands to recover your system!!
-Contact iX support after you restore access to controller A to request further assistance and before actions taken disrupt or damage system access further and require a complete reinstall to recover.
+Contact iXsystems Support after you restore access to controller A to request further assistance and before actions taken disrupt or damage system access further and require a complete reinstall to recover.
-{{< /hint >}}
+{{< /enterprise >}}

 ### Data Storage Backup Solutions
 After saving both files, we recommend you set up snapshots, replication, or a cloud storage provider service and cloud sync task to back up your storage data.
 {{< expand "Backup Solutions" "v" >}}

 TrueNAS SCALE provides options to back up your stored data: